 Studies have shown that the FSH-Receptor is also expressed in endothelial cells of the vasculature of neoplasias.
-We anticipate performing further studies to evaluate the ability of our CAR-T to disrupt the vasculature of other cancers, after we commence clinical trials of this technology against ovarian cancer.
+We anticipate performing further studies to evaluate the ability of our CAR-T to disrupt the vasculature of other cancers, after we have analyzed data from clinical trials of this technology against ovarian cancer.

-We have been working with researchers at Moffitt to complete the steps necessary to commence human clinical testing of our CAR-T therapy for patients suffering from ovarian cancer.
+We have been working with researchers at Moffitt to develop our CAR-T therapy.
 Moffitt is one of the top cancer centers in the country with pre-clinical and clinical expertise with CAR-T technology.
 Moffitt has conducted many of the highest profile CAR-T trials in the world.

-We performed numerous studies in preparation for the IND application.
+We performed numerous studies in preparation for human clinical studies.
 In those studies, several groups of tumor free, female mice were intra-peritoneally infused with increasing concentrations of the murine CAR-T construct and their health status was monitored for up to five months.
 The following summarizes the results of these studies:

 - No treated mice showed any signs of pain/stress, difficulty breathing or increased respiratory rate, reduced movement, reduced grooming or feeding, dehydration, anorexia or any other sign of distress.
 Control mice also did not show any distress. - The treated mice did not show any weight loss.
-Control mice also did not show any weight loss.

-- One cohort of treated mice also had blood drawn periodically for measurement of markers for liver function (AST-Aspartate transaminase/ALT-Alanine transaminase), kidney function (creatinine), and metabolic function (glucose).
+Control mice also did not show any weight loss. - One cohort of treated mice also had blood drawn periodically for measurement of markers for liver function (AST-Aspartate transaminase/ALT-Alanine transaminase), kidney function (creatinine), and metabolic function (glucose).
 No abnormal values were observed, as was the case for control mice. - Serum IL-6 (interleukin-6) increased in the treated mice, as well as mice treated with control T-cells.
 This indicated that the T-cells were inducing the expected inflammatory response. - Histological analysis of the ovaries showed that 60% of the treated mice had significant reduction in ovarian mass, while the control mice exhibited no reduction.
 This observation confirms that the CAR-T was successfully attacking the ovaries, as we hoped and expected.